TsingZ0/ICE6405P-260-M01/docs/Lab3/README.md

 That's it.
 Simply, `ConnABC(path, size)` will create a piece of shard memory mapped to path. `ConnABC` does not require any libraries other than python standard libraies.

+> See `fedpara/conn.py` for details.

 ### Server Class

+The Sever class is defined in `fedpara/server.py`

 ```python
 class ServerABC(object):